How to Get Holiday Let Direct Bookings

 Include useful information like upcoming events in the area, news on local attractions, walking and eating guides, or any other information that encourages the reader to subscribe to your newsletter and stay engaged with your brand.
 You can also email special offers, discounts and late deals.

 Emailing around the time they booked or enquired last year, on birthdays, valentine’s day or Christmas with an enticing offer, may be enough to persuade guests to re-book directly.

 Build a brand

-One way to promote your brand to guests is to create a logo for your property and incorporate your property name.
-This should feature on your website, emails, welcome book and photos.
+One way to promote your brand to guests is to create a logo for your property and incorporate your brand name.
+Reinforce your brand identity everywhere you can – on your website, emails, social media, welcome book and photos.

-Use paid marketing strategies
+Use paid marketing

 To drive users to your website you will want your website to appear at the top Google should someone search for your property name or similar accommodation in your area.
-Investing in Google Adwords (PPC) allows you to bid to show at the top of the page when someone searches for keywords you bid on e.g. ‘dog friendly cottage in Padstow’.
+Investing in Google Ads (PPC) allows you to bid to show at the top of the page when someone searches for keywords you bid on e.g. ‘dog friendly cottage in Padstow’.

-A PPC campaign doesn’t have to cost a fortune, but be warned that unless your account is well structured (only bid on relevant keywords and exclude irrelevant), you will blow your budget quickly!
+A PPC campaign doesn’t have to cost a fortune, but be warned that unless your account is well structured (only bid on relevant keywords and exclude irrelevant), you will blow your budget quickly.

 Once your campaign is fine-tuned, the cost per acquisition of a direct booking can be just a few pounds.

-Social media marketing is one of the fastest growing digital advertising methods.
+Social media marketing is one of the fastest-growing digital advertising methods.